semaphoreui/semaphore-docs/user-guide/repositories.md

     * file:// for a local folder on the file system
     * git:// for a local git repository
   * set the branch of the repository if you are not sure what to put it is probably master.
-  * selct the access key you configured prior to setting up this repository.
+  * select the access key you configured prior to setting up this repository.
 4. click save once everything is configured.

-## Editing an Exisiting Repository
+## Editing an Existing Repository
 1. go to the repositories section of Semaphore
 2. Click on the pencil icon next to the repository you wish to change, and you will be presented with the same option as when you created the repository